ryanlaict/Statistical_modeling_project/README.md

 4. **Model Complexity**: Building the regression model involved iterative testing and validation to handle multicollinearity and ensure statistical significance of the variables.

-5. **Time Constraints**: Balancing the scope of the project within the available timeframe was challenging, requiring prioritization of tasks and efficient time management.

 ## Future Goals
 The following steps would be taken if more time were available to continue the project: